Course Browser

 • Class participation

 This course takes students through the legal issues likely to present themselves in the lifecycle of a high growth company from inception through acquisition (the typical liquidity event).
 Startup Law exposes students to the types of issues, questions and documentation that they encounter as a lawyer for an entrepreneurial venture, but also looks at legal and business concepts from the perspective of the entrepreneur.
 Students will be exposed to a wide variety of legal issues, including but not limited to, intellectual property, securities, entity formation, business operations, human resources, and tax.
 The course is a survey of entrepreneurial law considerations and will discuss policy considerations as the material and current events dictate.
 Students who have taken Law 534 may not take this class.
-Business Associations is highly recommended as a prerequisite but may be taken as a co-requisite.
+For JD students, Business Associations is recommended as a prerequisite but may be taken as a corequisite.
 Final grade is based on a final exam and in class participation.

 549